mrtnoshad/process_mining/V2/readme.md

 #### include_all_events:
-A Boolean (True/False) to specify if the process mining graph should include all of the events or only a subset of them.
+A Boolean (True/False) to specify if the process mining graph should include all of the event types or only a subset of them.
 If this is False, then include_event_list should specify a list of the event names to include in the graph.

 #### include_event_list:
 The list of the event names to include in the graph.
 If several columns are specified as labels in event_label_columns  then the filter only applies on the first column.